 Overnight French Toast Breakfast Casserole is the perfect recipe to serve for brunch when you have family and friends over for special occasions.
+This is also a great prep-ahead Christmas Breakfast Recipe.
 Let me show you how easy serving breakfast really can be with this delicious recipe.

 Overnight Breakfast Casserole Recipe